Sir Tony Wilson, 6th Baronet: Later career

 On 31 December 1982, a little over six months after the end of the war, Wilson stepped down from all his military posts.
 He retired from the Army on 31 January 1983 at age 47.
 Shortly after, he emigrated to the United States with his wife and largely retreated from public view.

 Wilson turned to publishing travel books under his name Mathew Wilson (see Literature section below).

 From 1983 to 1985 Wilson was managing director of Wilderness Foundation UK, a nonprofit organization that provides the opportunity to its seminar participants to experience nature and wilderness.

 Personal life

 He was married to Janet Mary Mowll and was the father of a son and a daughter.
 He and his wife lived in the United States.

-Death

 Wilson died on 5 December 2019.